Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Conclusion and Discussions

 Consequently, we demonstrate that the Schwarzschild solution remains the unique vacuum solution outside spherically symmetric objects in the Einstein branch of these theories.
 As in GR, the staticity and asymptotic flatness of the exterior spacetime follow as a direct consequence of spherical symmetry.
 This result has some profound implications.
 For instance, since the Schwarzschild metric has a vanishing Ricci scalar and tensor, it cannot be matched with any valid internal solution in the case of a horizonless object.
 Hence, the failure of junction conditions, which is now modified for beyond-GR theories~\cite{khakshournia2023art}, suggest that the outside spacetime of a horizonless star cannot both be spherically symmetric and lie simultaneously in the Einstein branch.

-Possible future extensions of our work include relaxing the assumption of asymptotic flatness and studying the validity of Birkhoff's theorem for asymptotically de Sitter or ant-de Sitter-type spacetimes.
+Possible future extensions of our work include relaxing the assumption of asymptotic flatness and studying the validity of Birkhoff's theorem for asymptotically de Sitter or anti-de Sitter-type spacetimes.
 To this end, we note that our argument needs modification for incorporating cases of non-vacuum solutions and those modified theories that imply $K_{\mu \nu}[g_{\mu \nu}^{Sch}] \neq 0$.
-Moreover, it will be interesting to study this theorem beyond the Einstein branches of various modified gravity.
-We leave these novel studies for our future endeavors.\\
+Moreover, it will be interesting to study this theorem beyond the Einstein branches of various modified gravity theories, particularly those involving non-topological Riemann terms, where our present method does not straightforwardly apply.
+A thorough investigation of such cases in the context of Birkhoff’s theorem is an important direction, but one that requires a dedicated and extensive study, which we leave for future our future endeavors.